 - Let the cat in

-This house can be used approximately after the first stage—not very comfortable, but possible.
-Thus, every stage results in adding value to the product stages can be active simultaneously or in a different order.
+This house can be used approximately after the first stage — not very comfortable, but possible.
+Thus, every stage results in adding value to the production stages and can be active simultaneously or in a different order.
 The key point: at each stage of product creation, you can use the product.

 How to Combine Tools and Methodologies for the Maximum Result?